 IER is an U.S. Department of State officially designated J1 sponsor.
 The J1 Teacher Program helps to place qualified Exchange Visitors to teach full-time in primary and secondary accredited educational institutions.
 If you meet the requirements below and are ready to make a difference to your life and others APPLY now.

-To be fully considered, be sure to send all documents listed on the checklist
+If you are sure that you meet the qualification, be sure to send all documents listed on the checklist for a full consideration.

 Submit COMPLETED documents to firstname.lastname@example.org